McCarthy’s concessions to far-right Republicans could end up tanking global economy

 In addition, it also repeals the so-called “Gephardt Rule,” wherein the House automatically sends a joint resolution to raise the debt ceiling when the House adopts a budget package.
 That would set up a separate vote on the debt limit, which addresses money the government has already spent and not future spending.
 Defaulting on the debt would risk an economic crisis in the US and around the globe.

+Representative-elect Maxwell Frost of Florida told The Independent that it could lead to dangerous cuts to Social Security, Medicare and Medicaid.

+“That's the goal of the Freedom Caucus and that's why they've been holding this hostage,” Mr Frost said.

-Before the package was released, Representative Scott Perry, chairman of the House Freedom Caucus, told The Independent that conservatives like himself have long worried about spending and the debt limit.
+Representative Scott Perry, chairman of the House Freedom Caucus, told The Independent that conservatives like himself have long worried about spending and the debt limit.
 The United States is set to hit the debt limit later this year.

 “These are concerns of ours and they have been for a long time and we're tired of getting them jammed down our throat,” he said.
 “We feel like the framework at this point addresses them adequately and as long as everybody is in agreement that we can proceed together forward.”

 Mr Perry initially voted against Mr McCarthy but changed his vote to support the GOP leader during the 13th ballot.
+Similarly, Representative Ralph Norman of South Carolina said this would lead to cuts to correspond with raising the debt limit.

+“You gotta have made fun of my cuts in any kind of plan that we have,” Mr Norman told The Independent.
+“In this small majority, they need us.”

 But the rules package might alienate some Republicans who are not as staunchly conservative.
 Representative Tony Gonzales of Texas, an ally of Mr McCarthy’s, tweeted his opposition.